ssm-lab/rl4mt-replication-package/README.md

 #### Run configurations
 Repeat these steps for each experiment file.
-1. Right-click on the file name.
+1. Right-click the file name.
 2. Go to `Run as` and click `Run configurations`.
 3. Select `JUnit Plug-in Test` and create a new configuration.
 Optionally, name this test as the experiment file.
 4. Under the `Test` tab select `Run a single test` and under `Test class` select the experiment file.